bywords/directed_sentiment_analysis/README.md

 # Directed Sentiment Analysis in News Text

-This repository provides a dataset and code for inferring sentiment relationships between political entities in news text.
+This repository provides a dataset and code for extracting sentiment relationships between political entities in news text.

 ## Task